-Nico began defending civil liberties on campus with FIRE in 2010 as a summer intern.
+Nico began defending civil liberties with FIRE in 2010 as a summer intern.
 He joined FIRE full time in 2012 as a Program Associate and Assistant to the President.
 Nico later went to work for the Institute for Justice before returning to FIRE to manage its communications department.
-His writing has been featured in USA Today, Politico, and The Guardian, and he regularly travels the country to speak about student and faculty rights on campus.
+His writing has been featured in USA Today, Politico, Newsweek, and The Guardian, and he regularly travels the country to speak about free speech and civil liberties issues.

 As a documentarian, Nico was Co-Director and Senior Producer of “Mighty Ira: A Civil Liberties Story” (2020), a feature-length film about the life and career of former ACLU Executive Director Ira Glasser.
 Previously, Nico served as Creative Consultant on “Can We Take a Joke?”
 (2015), a film about censorship in stand up comedy.